mbecker20/komodo/docsite/docs/build-images/builders.md

 A builder is a machine running monitor periphery and docker, which is able to handle a RunBuild command from monitor core.
 Any server connected to monitor can be chosen as the builder for a build.

 Building on a machine running production software is usually not a great idea, as this process can use a lot of system resources.
 It is better to start up a temporary cloud machine dedicated for the build, then shut it down when the build is finished.
-Right now monitor supports AWS ec2 for this task.
+Monitor supports AWS EC2 for this task.

 ## AWS builder